top of page

 The noun 'surrogate' has its etymological roots in the Latin word 'surrogatus,' which is the past participle of 'surrogare,' meaning 'to substitute' or 'to put in another's place.'
 'Surrogate' refers to a person or thing that acts or serves as a substitute for another person or thing.
 The term embodies the concept of replacement and representation, often emphasizing the role of a surrogate in standing in for someone or something else.
 'Surrogate' is frequently used in contexts of parenthood, law, or representation, underscoring the idea of a stand-in or proxy fulfilling a particular role or function.
 It reflects the human capacity for delegation and substitution, acknowledging the value of surrogates in various aspects of life, from surrogacy arrangements to legal representation.

-Quiz: Find the meaning of the noun surrogate:
+Find the correct meaning of the noun surrogate:

 Try Again!